 - Develop and implement plans to prevent significant future manatee mortality caused by potential changes in power plant operation.

 - Enhance protection and restoration of seagrasses and freshwater vegetation in proximity to warm water habitats.

 - Improve manatee access to natural spring systems.

 Summary of Artificial Warm Water Refugia Issues - This is a synopsis of the FWC's endeavors regarding the topic of artificial warm water refuges.

-Please see our report on The Effects of Proposed Restoration of the Ocklawaha River in the Vicinity of the Rodman Basin on Manatees and Manatee Habitat (142Kb).
-This report summarizes the history of Rodman Reservoir, historical manatee use, mortality and habitat information for this reservoir and the previously free-flowing Ocklawaha River, and predicted effects on manatee habitat quality and regional manatee populations using this system after planned restoration efforts are completed.
+The Effects of Proposed Restoration of the Ocklawaha River in the Vicinity of the Rodman Basin on Manatees and Manatee Habitat (142Kb) - This report summarizes the history of Rodman Reservoir, historical manatee use, mortality and habitat information for this reservoir and the previously free-flowing Ocklawaha River, and predicted effects on manatee habitat quality and regional manatee populations using this system after planned restoration efforts are completed.